 Alf spent 26 years of his career with Placer Dome Inc. where he held a number of positions including Vice President Evaluations, and Mine General Manager at Placer’s Australian Kidston Gold Mine.
 In Papua New Guinea Alf held various construction, start-up and operating positions.

-More recently Alf has sat on the boards of public companies and provides advisory services to the Natural Resource industry.
+Alf sits on the boards of various public companies and provides advisory services to the Natural Resource industry.